The condition of vertigo is common in the senior population and in people who have experienced certain brain injuries.

 Causes of Cervical Vertigo

-The symptoms of vertigo can vary from patient to patient, so it is important that the condition be diagnosed properly.
+The symptoms of vertigo can vary from patient to patient, so it is important that the condition is diagnosed properly.
 Some of the potential causes of cervical vertigo include:

 - Traumatic Injury: some of the common symptoms of cervical vertigo are also referred to as “whiplash”.
 Whiplash typically occurs after a car accident or similar trauma.
 Closed-head injuries can also contribute to the symptoms of cervical vertigo.

-- Herniated or Slipped Disc: this condition refers to the occurence of a spinal disc that is no longer where it should be.
-Spinal discs are a piece of flesh that exist between vertebrae and act as a cushion between bone, as well as provide support for the spine.
+- Herniated or Slipped Disc: this condition refers to the occurrence of a spinal disc that is no longer where it should be.
+Spinal discs are a piece of flesh that exists between vertebrae and act as a cushion between bone, as well as provide support for the spine.
 If a disc is herniated, it can pinch nerves in the area.

 - Osteoarthritis: the condition of arthritis occurs when soft tissue deteriorates over time.
 This process is natural, but it can sometimes develop to a point where bone structure becomes impacted, which may lead to pinched nerves or constricted blood vessels.